Section 133(6) of the Income Tax Act: How to Respond to an Income Tax Notice

 Section 133(6) of the Income Tax Act: An Overview

 Certain employees of the income tax department may be required by Section 133(6) to provide information and proof to any taxpayer in connection with tax-related inquiries and actions.
 The statute gives assessment officers and other department officials the ability to conduct investigations and issue notices requesting information.
 Taxpayers who declare lower income or withhold income sources may receive such letters.
 They may also be given for incorrectly claiming exemptions and deductions from income taxes.
-Notices under this section may also be sent for reasons such as inaccurate or incomplete tax returns, ongoing income tax department investigations, or refusals to file ITRs
+Notices under this section may also be sent for reasons such as inaccurate or incomplete tax returns, ongoing income tax department investigations, or refusals to file ITRs.

 Section 133(6) provisions are listed as follows:

-• Any person, including the assessee, may give notice according to Section 133(6).
+Any person, including the assessee, may give notice according to Section 133(6).

-• As per the guidelines in this section, any information on any subject or account that the designated authorities believe will be pertinent or helpful to any investigation or legal action under the Income Tax Act may be requested.
+As per the guidelines in this section, any information on any subject or account that the designated authorities believe will be pertinent or helpful to any investigation or legal action under the Income Tax Act may be requested.

-• The information can be requested whether or not there are ongoing legal processes; it is not necessary for there to always be current legal proceedings.
+The information can be requested whether or not there are ongoing legal processes; it is not necessary for there to always be current legal proceedings.

-• Both the pending proceedings and the status of the proceedings can be determined by calling the information.
+Both the pending proceedings and the status of the proceedings can be determined by calling the information.

-• The request for information has no time limit.
+The request for information has no time limit.

 Not only can the department notify a taxpayer under Section 133(6) of the Income Tax Act, but it can also notify anyone who has information about the transactions of the individual in question.
 Upon receiving such notices, the recipient is expected to reply with the necessary data.
 Regarding these inquiries, people are expected to assist the income tax authorities.

-Illustration 1: X paid Y Rs.
-20 lakh for items, but when X filed his taxes, he withheld certain information about the transaction.
-The income tax department may send a notice under section 133 (6) to gather information regarding this transaction if it decides to investigate X further.
-Now that the transaction's invoice details have been provided, X must file revised returns and make any necessary adjustments.
+X paid Y Rs.
+20 lakh for various items.
+However, when filing his taxes, X did not disclose certain details about this transaction.
+If the Income Tax Department decides to investigate further, it may issue a notice under Section 133(6) to collect additional information regarding this transaction.
+Once the invoice details are provided, X will be required to file revised tax returns and make any necessary adjustments.

 Who can File a Notice under Section 133(6)